Tyrone Williams (defensive tackle)

-Tyrone M. Williams Jr. (born October 22, 1972) is an American former professional football defensive tackle.
+Tyrone M. Williams Jr. (born October 22, 1972) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Chicago Bears as an undrafted free agent in 1997.
-He played college football at Wyoming.
+He played college football for the Wyoming Cowboys.

 Williams has also played for the Philadelphia Eagles, Kansas City Chiefs, Washington Redskins, BC Lions and Winnipeg Blue Bombers.
 He was a two-time Western Division All-Star and won the 94th Grey Cup with the Lions.